feichai0017/QuillSQL/docs/src/recovery/wal.md

   3. Skip if `page_lsn >= frame_lsn`; otherwise apply the logical mutation and bump the leaf version.
   4. Write the updated page back with the frame LSN.
-- **Undo** – Performs the inverse operation (insert→delete, delete→insert old RID,
+- **Undo** – Performs the inverse operation (insert→delete, delete→insert old RID)
-  update→restore old RID) only for loser transactions.
+  only for loser transactions.
 - **Benefits** – Heap and index WAL are decoupled: heap redo never reads index pages, and logical leaf updates avoid writing full-page images for small key/value changes.
   Structural operations (splits/merges) still rely on page-level logging.